gsalaman/astro_notes/planetary_stacking.md

 * Click `Save Image`

 -----
+## Video Flow
+If you are doing videos, the flow is mostly the same...but you've got an added step of converting the .h264 file into something our toolchain understands.

 ## MP4Box
 To convert an .h264 file into an MP4 on the Pi, you need MP4Box.
 To install: